Overview

 Project Goals

-Retrieve A-Files: Partner with immigration attorneys to help TPS clients file FOIA requests for their A-File photographs.
+Retrieve A-Files: Artist Sam Comen partners with TPS holders and attorneys to file FOIA requests to obtain A-File photographs.

-Publicly Exhibit: Present the work in collaboration with advocacy organizations such as NDLON, ACLU, or National TPS Alliance.
+Create Artworks: We create powerful artworks that can be exhibited in the public sphere in collaboration with advocacy organizations such as NDLON, ACLU, or National TPS Alliance.

 About the Artist